jluo98/PHP-Redirect-Click-Counter/README.md

 This project is written in PHP, using MySQL as its primary database.

-- Put both `redirect.php` and `click.php` to your server for public access.

 - Modify MySQL information at the beginning of both `redirect.php` and `click.php` according to your settings

 ```